No 1, The Old Bakehouse

 The 1910 land valuation (No 194 on map) has the house & shop/bakery owned & occupied by Andrew John Pearmain.

-Roger & Pat Phillippo & family came to Harston in April ’76 and ran the shop for a year still as a general stores (Church Street stores).
-In 1977 Roger took over the shop as a craft shop selling pottery, general craft stuff and his glass.
-He then after some years just concentrated on selling glass to be engraved by him.
-Then in the early 2000s he closed the shop due to crippling business rates, and traded from a cabin in the yard.
+In 1977 Roger turned the shop into a craft shop selling pottery, general craft stuff and his glass.
+After some years he just concentrated on selling glass to be engraved by him.
+In the early 2000s the Phillippos closed the shop due to crippling business rates and traded from a cabin in the yard.
+The old ‘shop’ has made a wonderful kitchen!
 Roger ceased trading in 2013.
-The old ‘shop’ has now made a wonderful kitchen! .

 Comments about this page